-The table showed that the highest harvest index was evident with NP+ 30kg K/ha + 15 kg Zn/ha (T4) (49.57%) and the lowest value was found with control (T1) (43.84%) though the effect is non-significant among the treatments but it is clearly visible with the application of balance dose of potash and zinc lead to achieve the proper growth and development throughout the crop span.
-The trend in the projected study under potash applied plants might be due to decrease in the transpiration rate which ultimately maximize the water retention and utilization Syrovy et.al., (2015).
-The performance of potash in the plant growth and development might be due to trigger out the bio-chemical, morphological and physiological processes as a catalyst in the mustard crop plants Trivedi et.al., (2014)
+The table showed that the highest harvest index was evident with NP+ 30kg K/ha + 15 kg Zn/ha (T4) (49.57%) and the lowest value was found with control (T1) (43.84%) though the effect is non-significant among the treatments it is clearly visible with the application of balance dose of potash and zinc lead to achieve the proper growth and development throughout the crop span.
+The trend in the projected study under potash-applied plants might be due to a decrease in the transpiration rate which ultimately maximizes water retention and utilization (Syrovy et.al., 2015).
+The performance of potash in plant growth and development might be due to triggering the biochemical, morphological and physiological processes as a catalyst in the mustard crop plants (Trivedi et.al., 2014)

 e.
 Oil content

-The results showed that maximum oil content (%) (40.00%) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8).
+The results showed that maximum oil content (%) (40.00) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8).
 It was statistically at par with NP+ 40kg K/ha + 10 kg Zn/ha (T5), NP+ 40kg K/ha + 15 kg Zn/ha (T6) and NP+ 50kg K/ha + 10 kg Zn/ha (T7) but significantly higher than the rest of the treatments.
-Application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) resulted in increased oil content 11% & 9% over control (T1) and NP+30kg K/ha (T2), respectively.
+Application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) resulted in increased oil content of 11% and 9% over control (T1) and NP+30kg K/ha (T2), respectively.
 Potassium might have activated the enzymes responsible for producing oil and caused higher oil content.
-Beneficial effect of K on oil content was also reported by Singh et.al., (2017).
+The beneficial effect of K on oil content was also reported by Singh et.al., (2017).

 Economic Analysis

-Significantly higher gross return (146900 INR/ha) was recorded in 50 kg K/ha + 15 kg Zn/ha.
+Significantly higher gross return (₹146900/ha) was recorded in 50 kg K/ha + 15 kg Zn/ha.
 However, 50 kg K/ha + 10 kg Zn/ha was found to be statistically at par with 40 kg K/ha + 15 kg Zn/ha.
-Highest net return and benefit cost ratio (91575 INR/ha and 1.66 respectively) was recorded under treatments 50 kg K/ha + 15 kg Zn/ha.
-However, for net return and benefit cost ratio 50 kg K/ha + 10 kg Zn/ha was found to be statistically at par with 40 kg K/ha + 15 kg Zn/ha.

-Table 5.
-Effect of Potassium and Zinc on economics of production of Mustard
+The highest net return and benefit-cost ratio (91575 INR/ha and 1.66 respectively) were recorded under treatments 50 kg K/ha + 15 kg Zn/ha.
+However, for net return and benefit-cost was found to be statistically at par with Table 5.
+Effect of Potassium and Zinc on the economics of production of Mustard